1000 Heroz: Reception

-1000 Heroz received above average reviews from critics.
-The game holds an aggregate score of 74/100 at Metacritic.
+1000 Heroz received "mixed or average reviews" from critics, according to review aggregator Metacritic.
 Of the nine reviews listed, six were 75% or higher, while the remaining three were 60% or higher.
 The highest score was that of a 90% approval rating from AppSmile's reviewer, while the lowest of 60% approval came from Edges reviewer.

 The critic from Edge magazine felt that while the game was a solid platformer, it did not "feel like something [consumers would] be playing in a month, never mind three years."
 The game was compared to RedLynx's popular Trials franchise.
 The reviewer felt that while the touchscreen controls were strong, the game did not have the lasting appeal that the Trials games do.
 Keith Andrew, Deputy Editor of Pocket Gamer, disagreed.
 He noted that the "1000 Herozs series of daily races [makes the game] undoubtedly hard to put down".
 Andrew also explained that the game requires elements of strategy to reach the top scores on the global leaderboards, creating replay value.

 AppSmile's reviewer praised the game's cartoon art style and its simple, responsive controls.
 The reviewer criticized the fact that players could not go back to previous levels and improve their global leaderboard times.
 Touch Arcade's Nissa Campbell explained that levels take little time to complete, and that the short time may actually entice players to play each day and compete for high scores.
 Jason D'Aprile of Slide to Play gave high marks for level design, calling it "clever."
 He cited multiple paths to the finish, various obstacles and objects such as springboards as items that led to the strong design.
 D'Aprile stated that 1000 Heroz was a "quick, cheap gaming fix on the go".